bazelbuild/sandboxfs/CONTRIBUTING.md

 potentially result in commits that are not up to the standards that we expect and delay your code reviews.

-## Updating BUILD.bazel files

-We use the Gazelle tool to maintain the Go targets in the `BUILD.bazel` files throughout the project.

-If you find yourself needing to modify any of the `go_*` rules, stop and run `bazel run //admin:gazelle` instead.
-This will take care of updating the build rules automatically.

 ## IDE support

 sandboxfs' build scripts integrate well with the [Visual Studio Code